-BRCA1 and BRCA2 are genes that protect a person from getting certain cancers.
-Women who have a mutation (change) in the BRCA1 or BRCA2 gene are more likely to get breast and/or ovarian cancer.
+BRCA1 and BRCA2 are genes that protect you from getting certain cancers.
+If you have a mutation (change) in the BRCA1 or BRCA2 gene you are more likely to get breast and/or ovarian cancer.

 Even men who have a mutation are at risk for prostate cancer and breast cancer.
-Both men and women are also at risk for pancreatic cancer and melanoma.
+Both men and women with these mutations (changes in genes) are also at risk for pancreatic cancer and melanoma.

-BRCA 1/2 mutations are more likely to be present in families with a strong history of breast and/or ovarian cancer.
-Knowing if a person has a BRCA 1/2 mutation can help them to make choices that can reduce their risk of cancer.
+BRCA1/2 mutations (changes) are more likely to be seen in families with a history of breast and/or ovarian cancer.
+Knowing if you have a BRCA1/2 mutation can help you to make choices that can reduce your risk of cancer.

 Hereditary colorectal (colon) cancer and Lynch Syndrome